Opinion polling for the next United Kingdom general election

 Various organisations continually conduct opinion polls to gauge voter intention in anticipation of the next United Kingdom general election.
 The next general election must be held no later than 15 August 2029 under the Dissolution and Calling of Parliament Act 2022, which mandates that any Parliament automatically dissolves five years after it first met – unless it is dissolved earlier at the request of the prime minister – and polling day occurs no more than 25 working days later.

 Most of the polling companies listed are members of the British Polling Council (BPC) and abide by its disclosure rules.
-The dates of the polls range from the previous general election on 4 July 2024 to the present.
+The dates of the polls range from the 2024 United Kingdom general election, held on 4 July, to the present.

 Graphical summary

 The chart below shows opinion polls conducted since the 2024 general election.
 The trend lines are local regressions (LOESS).
 The bar on the left represents the previous election, and the bar on the right represents the latest possible date of the next election.